topikachu/ev3dev/Using-Motors.md

 In other words, it will be a long time before you run out of counts in most applications where the position is important.

-### Tacho Motor Speed
+### Tacho Motor Pulses Per Second

-The `speed` attribute is a read-only indication of how fast the motor is turning.
-It's not measured in any particular units.
-The `speed` ranges in value from -100 to +100, where 100 is the maximum practical speed of the motor when it is driven at 100% power on an EV3 with fresh batteries.
+The `pulses_per_second` attribute is a read-only indication of how fast the motor is turning.
+The standard LEGO firmware and previous versions of ev3dev used `speed` - which was not measured in any particular units and changed depending on motor type.

-In most cases, you will never see a speed near 100%.
+The `ev3dev` motor driver uses the number of tacho pulses per second to represents speed, and it's the same for the standard as well as mini tacho motors.

+The range of `pulses_per_second` for the `tacho` motor is +/- 900

+The range of `pulses_per_second` for the `minitacho` motor is +/- 1200

+The maximum `pulses_per_second` depends on motor loading and battery voltage.

 You can read the motor speed at any time, even if the motor is being rotated by hand!
 To see this, connect rubber tires to the motor hub and push the motor forwards and backwards on your desk.
-While pushing the motor, read the `speed` like this:
+While pushing the motor, read the `pulses_per_second` like this:

 ```
-user@ev3dev:~$ cat /sys/class/tacho-motor/outB:motor:tacho/speed
+user@ev3dev:~$ cat /sys/class/tacho-motor/tacho-motor2/pulses_per_second
 0
-user@ev3dev:~$ cat /sys/class/tacho-motor/outB:motor:tacho/speed
+user@ev3dev:~$ cat /sys/class/tacho-motor/tacho-motor2/pulses_per_second
 13
-user@ev3dev:~$ cat /sys/class/tacho-motor/outB:motor:tacho/speed
+user@ev3dev:~$ cat /sys/class/tacho-motor/tacho-motor2/pulses_per_second
 -20
 ```

-Positive speeds correspond to increasing position counts, negative speeds correspond to decreasing position counts.
+Positive speeds correspond to increasing `position` counts, negative speeds correspond to decreasing `position` counts.

-### Tacho Motor Power
+### Tacho Motor Duty Cycle

-The `power` attribute is a read-only indication of how hard the motor is being driven.
+The `duty_cycle` attribute is a read-only indication of how hard the motor is being driven.
 It's measured in duty-cycle percentage.
 That's just fancy terminology for the percentage of the battery voltage being used to drive the motor.
-The `power` ranges in value from -100 to +100, where 100% is driving the motor as hard as posible in the positive direction, and -100 driving the motor hard in the negative direction.
+The `duty_cycle` ranges in value from -100 to +100, where 100% is driving the motor as hard as posible in the positive direction, and -100 driving the motor hard in the negative direction.

 You can read the motor power at any time.
-Since we're not driving the motor at all yet,the `power` attribute will simply return 0.
+Since we're not driving the motor at all yet,the `duty_cycle` attribute will simply return 0.

 ```
-user@ev3dev:~$ cat /sys/class/tacho-motor/outB:motor:tacho/power
+user@ev3dev:~$ cat /sys/class/tacho-motor/tacho-motor2/duty_cycle
 0
 ```

-Positive speeds correspond to increasing position counts, negative speeds correspond to decreasing position counts.

 ### Tacho Motor State